BlockCarbon/market/whitepaper.md

 **State channels** -- Layer 2 protocols allowing participants to conduct multiple transactions off-chain before settling on-chain.

+**TCP (Transmission Control Protocol)** -- A core internet protocol providing reliable data delivery between applications.

 **Testnet** -- A blockchain network for testing features before mainnet deployment.

+**Tether** -- A stablecoin designed to maintain parity with the US dollar.

+**TLA⁺** -- A formal specification language for designing and verifying distributed systems.

 **Token** -- A digital unit representing value or utility on a blockchain.